junxit/us-congress-bills-119/metadata.md

 - 2025-10-30 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute.
 Without written report.
 - 2025-10-30 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute.
 Without written report.
 - 2025-10-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 232.
+- 2025-12-11 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S8693; text of amendment in the nature of a substitute: CR S8693)
+- 2025-12-11 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.